SEServerExtender/EssentialsPlugin/README.md

 ------------------
 Command| Options|Example
 -------|--------|-----------------------------------------------------------------------------------------------------
-/waypoint add | "name" "text on marker" Neutral or Allied or Enemy X Y Z | /waypoint add MyWaypoint MyWaypoint neutral 0 0 0 - This adds a green hud marker that shows up at 0 0 0
+/waypoint add | "name" "text on marker" Neutral or Allied or Enemy X Y Z "group"| /waypoint add MyWaypoint MyWaypoint neutral 0 0 0 - This adds a green hud marker that shows up at 0 0 0
-/waypoint remove | "name" | /waypoint remove test - This removes the waypoint test /waypoint list | dialog | /waypoint list dialog - This list all your waypoints in a dialog
+/waypoint remove | "name" | /waypoint remove test - This removes the waypoint test /waypoint list | dialog | /waypoint list dialog - This list all your waypoints in a dialog /waypoint factionadd | "name" "text on marker" Neutral or Allied or Enemy X Y Z "group" | /waypoint factionadd MyFactionPoint MyFactionPoint allied 0 0 0 - This adds an allied hud marker that shows up at 0 0 0
+/waypoint factionremove | "name" | Removes a faction waypoint.
+Please note if a leader created the waypoint, only a leader can remove the faction waypoint
+/waypoint groupadd | "group name" "existing waypoint" | /waypoint groupadd "Asteroids" "Asteroid1" - This adds the waypoint Asteroid1 to the group Asteroids
+/waypoint groupremove | "existing waypoint" | /waypoint groupremove Asteroid1 - This removes the waypoint Asteroid1 from the group it's in
+/waypoint refresh | (no options) | This refreshes the waypoints in case they didn't load on login /waypoint toggle | "group" | /waypoint toggle Asteroids - This turns off all waypoints in the asteroids group.